 1. Be upfront

-The easiest way is to show your prices on your website and in your marketing material.
+The easiest way is to show your prices on your website and in your marketing materials.
 This eliminates most enquiries from price shoppers – and therefore the need for you to spend all this time for possibly nothing.

 If you can’t show exact costs, consider having example prices on your website (check out my example prices).